runningcode/fladle/README.md

 ### keepFilePath
 Keeps the full path of downloaded files from a Google Cloud Storage bucket.
 Required when file names are not unique.
 Disabled by default.

+### resultsDir
+The name of a unique Google Cloud Storage object within the results bucket where raw test results will be stored.
+The default is a timestamp with a random suffix.

 ---
 ### Error APK file not found
 The app APK and the instrumentation apk are expected to have already been generated before calling runFlank.